hamzah2304/vouch-finance/README.md

 # Vouch Finance

+Winner of Huma Finance and Spectral.finance prizes at ETH Denver 2023

 Undercollateralized lending protocol enabled by social staking and credit reputation systems.

 The aim of the Vouch Finance protocol is to address the prevalence of exclusively overcollateralized on-chain lending protocols.